Ada (programming language): Standardization

+On May 2, 2023, the Ada community saw the formal approval of publication of the Ada 2022 edition of the programming language standard.

-Despite the names Ada 83, 95 etc., legally there is only one Ada standard, the one of the last ISO/IEC standard: with the acceptance of a new standard version, the previous one becomes withdrawn.
+Despite the names Ada 83, 95 etc., legally there is only one Ada standard, the last ISO/IEC standard: with the acceptance of a new standard version, the previous one becomes withdrawn.
 The other names are just informal ones referencing a certain edition.

 Other related standards include ISO/IEC 8651-3:1988 Information processing systems—Computer graphics—Graphical Kernel System (GKS) language bindings—Part 3: Ada.

 Language constructs

 Ada is an ALGOL-like programming language featuring control structures with reserved words such as if, then, else, while, for, and so on.
 However, Ada also has many data structuring facilities and other abstractions which were not included in the original ALGOL 60, such as type definitions, records, pointers, enumerations.
 Such constructs were in part inherited from or inspired by Pascal.

 "Hello, world!" in Ada

-A common example of a language's syntax is the Hello world program:
+A common example of a language's syntax is the "Hello, World!" program: